13 Things You Shouldn’t Pressure Wash

 Never pressure wash your roof if you have asphalt shingles.
 The water pressure strips away the granules that protect your roof.
 Not to mention, using a pressure washer in a high place is dangerous.
 Once you squeeze the trigger, the powerful recoil on the spray wand can throw you off balance and off a ladder.

 For cleaning your air conditioning unit, don’t reach for a pressure washer.
 The intense flow of water can bend or crush the delicate fins and restrict air flow, which shortens the life of the unit.
-If your air conditioner suddenly stops working, it might need a thorough (yet gentle!) clean, or it might be one of these issues.
+If your air conditioner suddenly stops working, it might need a thorough (yet gentle!) clean.

 This one is a no-brainer (hopefully!).
 Never pressure wash humans, pets, or plants.
 The force of water coming from a pressure washer can cause physical harm.
 It can even penetrate skin, and will most certainly destroy your plants.
 Even if your dog loves water, you shouldn’t be washing them any more often than this.